AinaUmpar/ETHAssesment/README.md

 Finally, when the burn function is called, you must create a condition to ensure that the balance of the money you received is larger than or equal to the amount that is meant to be burnt and referring to the total supply and the balances together

-When you've linked everything, open the "solidity compiler" on the left side of remix.etherium.org (where you'll be conducting your compiling) and utilize the 'compile my token.sol' button.
+When you've linked everything, open the "solidity compiler" on the left side of remix.etherium.org and utilize the 'compile my token.sol' button.
 Once it is completed, it will appear at the bottom of the website with the words "it ran."

 ## Running the Code